-The Middle Childhood Generalist is an endorsement available only to those already holding a middle childhood license.
+The Middle Childhood Generalist is an endorsement available only to those pursuing a middle childhood license.
 It will allow the candidate to teach all subjects in grades 4-5-6 only.
-It is designed to meet the need in those schools with self-contained classrooms in those grades.
+It is designed to meet the needs in those schools with self-contained classrooms in those grades.
 The candidate will not be restricted to self-contained situations.
 Grade level is the only restriction.

-The following program has been approved for Heidelberg:
+The following program of study has been approved for Heidelberg: